MinellaPersonalProjects/my-tech-teachings/content/blog/styling-vuetify-grids.md

 **Margins** and **Padding** are two properties used to control the spacing between elements.
 Imagine your content is a picture in a picture frame.

-- **Margins** are like the empty space around a picture frame.
+- **Margins** are like the space around a picture frame.
 - **Padding** is like the space between the picture and the frame.

 ![Margin_Padding_Content](https://th.bing.com/th/id/OIP.MbrfOi0Y4G4pBAldfvSJXwHaFu?pid=ImgDet&rs=1)

-There are a variety of ways to decalre margins and padding for a Vuetify Element, one of the shortcuts is using classes like `mx`, `mt`, `pb`.
-These classes use the format `{property}{direction}-{size}` where property is `m` for margin and `p` for padding, direction can be top, bottom, left, right and size can be a value from 0-16.
-To learn more about these classes read more on Vuetify's [Spacing Documenation](https://vuetifyjs.com/en/styles/spacing/) .
+There are a variety of ways to declare margins and padding for a Vuetify Element, one of the shortcuts is using classes like `mx`, `mt`, and `pb`.
+These classes use the format `{property}{direction}-{size}` where property is `m` for margin and `p` for padding, direction can be top, bottom, left, right and size can be a value from 0-16\.
+To learn more about these classes read more on Vuetify's [Spacing Documentation](https://vuetifyjs.com/en/styles/spacing/) .
 Here's a code sample on how it's used :

 ::code-image

 ![Imgur](https://i.imgur.com/ynmkHSh.png)

 #code

 ```html
     <v-container>
         <v-row>